wheaney/decky-XRGaming/README.md

 This plugin installs and keeps you up-to-date with the latest version of Breezy.
 Going into the plugin settings allows you to disable Breezy or configure its behavior.

-## Configuration Options
+## Decky Controls

-From the plugin settings, you can control the following:
+From the plugin sidebar, you can control the following:
-* **Enable/disable the driver**.
-When disabled, your Air glasses will be display-only, no head movements will be tracked.
 * **Change headset modes**.
   * In [virtual display mode](#virtual-display-help), a display will be rendered in a fixed space, allowing you to move your head to look at different parts of the screen.
   * In [mouse-mode](#mouse-mode), head movements are translated to mouse movements.
   * In joystick-mode, head movements are translated to right-joystick movements on a virtual controller (use this as [a fallback option](#enable-joystick-mode) if mouse mode doesn't work).
+  * When disabled, your Air glasses will be display-only, no head movements will be tracked.
 * **Mouse sensitivity**.
 In mouse-mode, this setting controls how much/quickly the mouse will move relative to your head movements.
 * **Display size**.
 In virtual display mode, this setting controls how big the screen appears.
 A setting of 1 will render at the game's resolution, while a higher setting zooms in (e.g. 2 for 2x zoom) and lower zooms out (e.g. 0.5 for a 50% smaller screen).
+* **Recenter display** button.
+In virtual display mode, if you don't like where your virtual display has been placed, you can use this button or multi-tap to re-center it.
+See ["I don't like where the screen was placed, or it has drifted from where it was."](#i-dont-like-where-the-screen-was-placed-or-it-has-drifted-from-where-it-was) for more details.
+* **Advanced settings** (virtual display mode only):
+  * **Recalibrate headset** button.
+If you're experiencing drift, noisiness, or a twisting/swaying of the screen when you move, you can use this button or multi-tap to try re-calibrating your headset.
+See ["I don't like where the screen was placed, or it has drifted from where it was."](#i-dont-like-where-the-screen-was-placed-or-it-has-drifted-from-where-it-was) for more details.
   * **Movement look-ahead**.
 In virtual display mode, Breezy automatically attempts to anticipate where the screen will be when the next frame is rendered.
 If you find that its default look-ahead is producing a screen that drags behind your movements or a screen that is over-eager or jittery, you can tweak this yourself.
 The max is capped because higher values produce jitter and become unusable.
+  * **Enable SBS mode** (only shows up for some devices).
+This toggle switch will put your glasses in or out of SBS mode.
+When in SBS mode, your display resolution will double in width (to 3840x1080), and each eye will show only half of the screen.
+Don't switch into SBS mode unless your screen is already displaying SBS content, or you know what you're doing.

 ## Virtual display help